chung-leong/react-seq/README.md

 fulfillment of the `eventual.updateRequest` promise.
 That releases the generator function from the `await` operation inside the finally block.

-Since data loading happens so frequently in web applications, React-seq provides a specialized hook for doing this:
+Since data loading happens so frequently in web applications, React-seq provides a specialized hook:
 [`useProgressive`](./doc/useProgressive.md).
-The hook functions as a sort of async-to-sync translator, turning promises and generators into objects and arrays.
+It works as a sort of async-to-sync translator, turning promises and generators into objects and arrays.

 Consider the following component taken from the [Star Wars API example](./examples/swapi/README.md):